 And the winner is… Nathaniel Birkett!
 So difficult to pick this one, as I’ve been astounded by the improvement in all of our dancers this year.
 But Nathaniel really stands out to me, the extra work he puts in practising outside of the classes and studying the videos is really paying off – in just his second run through the Foundations syllabus he’s cracking anything I can throw at him.
 And he’s a top bloke too.

 Dance Captain of the Year

 The Dance Captains of StreetSalsa are the unsung heroes of our community.
 They’re a friendly face for new visitors, ready to jump into any role at a moment’s notice.
 They are a voice for our groups at the leadership meetings, and help our team members develop in their roles.

 And the nominations are: Ania Banks, Carly O'Neill, Donna Farey, Janette Seach Turek.

 And the winner is… Janette Seach Turek!
 This year Janette has embodied everything a Dance Captain should be – particularly with the challenging launch of Temple Works in the latter part of the year.
 Janette motivates her team, challenges me to be better, is a friendly face to visitors, jumps into every role where needed, and truly cares about what we’re trying to do.
 A remarkable achievement when you consider she is balancing the family life of being a new mum!

 The DJ role is a tough gig, you need a thick skin and to take criticism before you enter into this one – everyone has an opinion!
 It’s like being a goal keeper, you’re very unlikely to get a pat on the back but if something goes wrong you’ll be the first one to hear about it… Not to mention you have to be locked away in your box for the whole game!

-And the Nominations are: Donna Farey, Richard Ruff, Jason Archdale, Lee Richardson.
+And the nominations are: Jason Archdale, Jonathon Carter-Hume, Lee Richardson, Richard Ruff.